Elementary Level - Traditional Academics

 - Students in grades K4-5th will participate in S.T.E.M. classes.
 S.T.E.M. classes integrate science, technology, engineering, and math through hands-on lessons to teach critical thinking and reasoning skills.
 These types of lessons enhance student collaboration, creativity, and communication skills while empowering our students for the future.

 - Accelerated Reading in grades 1 to 5

-- An attractive, fully-equipped library media resource center with 31 wireless laptops, access to academic databases, online encyclopedias, and nearly 16,000 library books
+- An attractive library equipped with 6 electronic tablets, with access to academic databases, online encyclopedias, and nearly 16,000 library books.

 - Use of interactive display boards, wireless laptops, computers, iPads, 3D printers, digital imaging cameras and microscopes, integrating technology within the curriculum